Giving to charity

 If you live in Jersey and pay income tax you can

-give money to charities registered with the Jersey Charity Commissioner using the lump sum donation scheme.
+give money to charities registered with the Jersey Charity Commissioner using the Jersey Gift Support scheme.
 The charity will then get an additional 25p for every £1 you donate.

 How charities make a tax repayment claim

-All you have to do is donate £50 or more and complete a lump sum donation form or use the charity's online giving form.
+All you have to do is donate £50 or more and complete a Jersey Gift Support form or use the charity's online giving form.

 This is how it works:

-You complete the details of your donation either online or using a paper form and send this to the charity with your donation
+You complete the details of your donation either online or using the paper form and send this to the charity with your donation

 The charity sends the record of your donation to Revenue Jersey.